KarolDuracz/3D-computer-graphics-and-calculations/OpenCL/demo1 - opencl and python basics/tests/1 - 31-03-2026 - try connecting opencl_demo_matrix with nanoGPT/README.md

 > #define K 384
 > #define N 1536
 >
 > But this needs to be checked when the actual implementation is done.
+I'm looking at the log below and I see "show information about p_clCreateBuffer
+> 65536 128 128" - that's why the hard code needs to be changed, but for now  the first tests to see if it works at all and calculates correctly

 <h3>HARD CODE attempt to connect opencl kernel to 1 line of code from nanoGPT for tests</h3>